David-Durst/embeddedHaskellAetherling/theory/Basic.md

 1. `P_seq`.
 It has no rate property.
 1. `P_space` is fully parallel.
 We will prove that, for each pair of operators `g_space . f_space` in `P_space`, `input_throughput(g_space) == output_throughput(f_space)`.
     1. Let `f_seq` be an operator in `P_seq`.
-    1. Let `f_space` be the one or more operators produced by applying the Sequence to Space rewrite rule to `f_seq`.
+    1. Let `f_space` be the one or more operators produced by applying the sequence to space rewrite rule to `f_seq`.
     1. `time(f_space) = 1`.
     1. `input_length(f_space) = input_length(f_seq)` and `output_length(f_space) = output_length(f_seq)`, as noted in the [length property](#length) section.
     1. For any composition of operators `g_seq . f_seq`, `input_length(g_seq) == output_length(f_seq)`, as noted in the [sequence length property](#length-property) section.